Ifeoma28/My-Spotify-data/README.md

 - Which listener type is most influenced by marquee ads?
 - Is there a pattern between marquee impressions → search → stream?

+## ANALYSIS
+- Conversion vs. Engagement
+1) Super Listeners had the highest conversion rate after being targeted ( they responded best to Marquee campaigns).

+2) But Previously Active Listeners delivered the highest total listening time, showing deeper post-click engagement.
+3) Infinity had the most reach and were  targeted twice towards previously active listeners.

+- Artist Engagement Depth

+1) Dunsin Oyekan was the artist I spent the most time listening to (565 minutes).

+2) Tems had the highest number of streams.

+3) “Burning” was the top song by listening time, while “Born in the Wild” had the highest stream count.

+4) I can see that Dunsin Oyekan, Taylor Swift, Tems, Benson Boone and Nathaniel Bassey kept my interest the longest (Top 5) based on the total minutes i listened to them,

+- Track with the longest listening time is 'Olorun Agbaye by Nathaniel Bassey'

+- Listener Lifecycle Movement, this shows Artist popularity over time
+1) Artists like Ariana Grande and Lawrence Oyor moved from light listeners to super listeners, showing organic growth in engagement.

+2) Only 9 out of 305 one-time streamed artists were ever targeted in a campaign.

+-  Search Behavior Missed by Campaigns

+1) More of my searched artists were streamed than those targeted via campaigns.
+2) Number of searched artistes that were streamed are more than the number of searched artists in the marquee campaign.

+## INSIGHTS

+➤ Conclusion: Quick converters aren’t always the most valuable — strategy should balance activation and depth.
+➤ Artist Engagement Depth Shows how time spent and frequency of streams reflect different forms of engagement.
+➤  Targeting lightly engaged listeners could improve long-term retention due to their growth over time.
+➤ Based on my search queries, Organic interest is not well-aligned with paid targeting — missed opportunity to retarget based on search intent.

+## CONCLUSION
+This project taught me how to transform raw engagement data into actionable strategy.
+I discovered that segment behavior varies not just by volume but by depth  and also that user intent (search) is often a better predictor of future engagement than ad impressions.
+Focused storytelling and segment-level analysis brought the ‘why’ behind the numbers to life.